SAP/luigi/docs/luigi-core-api.md

 ##### Parameters

 -   `settings` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** the settings for the alert
     -   `settings.text` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the content of the alert.
 To add a link to the content, you have to set up the link in the `links` object.
 The key(s) in the `links` object must be used in the text to reference the links, wrapped in curly brackets with no spaces.
-If you don't specify any text, the alert is not displayed
+If you do not specify any text, the alert is not displayed
     -   `settings.type` **(`"info"` \| `"success"` \| `"warning"` \| `"error"`)** sets the type of alert
     -   `settings.links` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** provides links data
         -   `settings.links.LINK_KEY` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** object containing the data for a particular link.
 To properly render the link in the alert message refer to the description of the **settings.text** parameter